Whole Grain Oatmeal Pop Tarts (A Make-Ahead Homemade Treat)

 Instructions

-• Prepare the Filling: 1/3 cup (73 g) brown sugar, 1 1/2 teaspoons (1 ½ teaspoons) unbleached, all-purpose flour, 1 1/2 teaspoons (1 ½ teaspoons) cinnamon, 1 tablespoon raisins to a food processor bowl and process for 1 minute or until raisins are chopped fairly small.
-Pour into a small bowl and set aside.
+• Filling: In a bowl or food processor, combine 1/3 cup (73 g) brown sugar, 1 1/2 teaspoons (1 ½ teaspoons) unbleached, all-purpose flour, 1 1/2 teaspoons (1 ½ teaspoons) cinnamon, and 1 tablespoon raisins (optional).
+Pulse or mix until the raisins are broken into small pieces.
+Set aside.

-• Mix Dry Ingredients: Combine 1/2 cup (45 g) quick-cooking oats, 1/2 cup (60 g) white whole wheat flour and 1 cup (120 g) unbleached, all-purpose flour, 1 teaspoon salt, and 1 teaspoon sugar in the bowl of a food processor and process for 15-20 seconds.
+• Make the Dough: Combine 1/2 cup (45 g) quick-cooking oats, 1/2 cup (60 g) white whole wheat flour and 1 cup (120 g) unbleached, all-purpose flour, 1 teaspoon salt, and 1 teaspoon sugar in the bowl of a food processor and process for 15-20 seconds.

 Remove the lid and blade.
 Use hands or a spatula to press the dough together.
 All crumbs should come together into a ball.